Of bears, bumble-bees and spiders & who's in charge?

 These findings might have an important impact on the management of expatriates.
 Most publications in the expatriate literature prescribe best practices in expatriate management in terms of selection, training and compensation.
 However, since expatriates are sent out for different reasons, practices with regard to their selection, training and appraisal and compensation might need to be tailored to these different reasons for transfer.
 For instance, for an expatriate who is mainly sent out for coordination and control reasons and in particular to improve communication channels between headquarters and the subsidiary in question, excellent language and communication skills would be essential.
 These skills might be less important for an expatriate who is sent out to transfer technical knowledge.

 - Harzing, A.W.
 (2001) An analysis of the functions of international transfer of managers in MNCs, Employee Relations, 23(6): 581-598.
 [Listed as one of the top-10 articles all time in the journal as part of its 35th volume celebration] Available online... - Publisher’s version

 Country-of-origin effects have continued to interest me as is evidenced in this forthcoming blog post: Country-of-origin matters for multinationals too!
 I have also tried to disentangle home and host country effects and cultural distance effects in some of my other work: Should we distance ourselves from the cultural distance concept?

 I am particularly proud that not just one, but all three articles ended up as the most cited articles in their respective journal for 2001.
 It is therefore not surprising that many academics still think of me as an expatriate researcher only.
-Interestingly, I haven’t actually done much research in this field since 2001, although I have published on this topic with four of my research students who have done work on knowledge transfer, ethnic identity and the role of host country language skills, as reported in these blog posts:
+Interestingly, I haven’t actually done much empirical research myself in this field since 2001, although I have published on this topic with four of my research students who have done work on knowledge transfer, ethnic identity and the role of host country language skills, as reported in these blog posts:

 - New research monograph: Managing expatriates in China